 - Avoid getting “will power fatigue”.
 It's a muscle like any other, don’t over use it!

 - Aim for a few changes at a time.

 - Shame gives short term results and depletes will power!

-- Consider mindfulness, it develops impulse control, changes your grey matter and strengthens prefrontal cortex
+- Consider mindfulness as it develops impulse control, changes your grey matter and strengthens your prefrontal cortex.

-There is now like never before proven understanding that as humans we need a deep connection to nature, we need to connect with others, have meaningful relationships and a commitment to our own life.
-Lifestyle medicine is the way of the future, it is achievable by using practical and realistic solutions, which differs for each one of us.
+These days there's now proven understanding that as humans we need a deep connection to nature, others, and have meaningful relationships and commitment to our own life.
+Lifestyle medicine is the way of the future and achievable by using practical and realistic solutions, which differs for each one of us.